Skip to footer content

 $vbLabelText $csharpLabel

-This code fetches the HTML content from the URL with a browser-like User-Agent and converts it into a PDF document.
-The resulting PDF preserves the page layout, text, images, and CSS styles, although any dynamic JavaScript content will not be rendered.
+This code fetches HTML content and converts it to PDF.
+The result preserves page layout, text, images, and CSS styles, though dynamic JavaScript content won't render.
+For JavaScript-heavy pages, consider IronPDF's JavaScript rendering or implement custom render delays.

-Verdict: iText 7 is excellent for enterprise-level PDF generation and editing, providing strong support for PDF compliance and static HTML to PDF conversion.
-For pages that rely on JavaScript or advanced CSS, consider IronPDF or wkhtmltopdf for higher-fidelity rendering.
+Verdict: iText 7 excels at enterprise PDF generation and editing with strong compliance support and static HTML to PDF conversion.
+For JavaScript or advanced CSS, consider IronPDF or wkhtmltopdf.

-PDFSharp and MigraDoc are free, open-source C# PDF libraries designed for creating PDF documents programmatically.
-PDFSharp handles low-level PDF generation, while MigraDoc provides a high-level layout API, including support for tables, paragraphs, and multi-page documents.
-These libraries do not provide HTML to PDF conversion, making them ideal for developers who want full control over document structure in code.
+PDFSharp and MigraDoc are free, open-source C# PDF libraries for programmatic PDF creation.
+PDFSharp handles low-level PDF generation, while MigraDoc provides high-level layout APIs for tables, paragraphs, and multi-page documents.
+These libraries don't provide HTML to PDF conversion, making them ideal when you need full control over document structure in code.
+For programmatic drawing, see guides on drawing lines and rectangles and drawing text and bitmaps.

 • Free and open-source (MIT license).

-• Create PDF documents with text, images, and tables.
+• Create PDFs with text, images, and tables programmatically.

 • Support for multi-page layouts with MigraDoc.